 The various reflections have resulted in the approval of a draft masterplan (PAD) by the government.
 After the public inquiry and the consultation of the various official bodies, the regional government will be able to adopt a PAD which will be put into effect immediately.

 While going through the approval procedures for the strategic and regulatory planning, the SAU is preparing the site’s development at two levels.
-First, it launched a public procurement procedure to appoint by the end of 2019 a developer responsible for carrying out the first property development phase concerning about 650 public and private housings on the south part of the site.
+First, it launched a public procurement procedure to appoint a developer responsible for carrying out the first property development phase concerning about 650 public and private housings on the south part of the site.
 Second, it is coordinating all the development operations undertaken by the many different public bodies relating to the introduction of utilities, the development of green spaces and the introduction of facilities and public housing.

 On the site, the first work will concern the introduction of utilities and the creation of a park with an area of 2.7 hectares.
 The budgets for this investment phase will come from the Beliris fund.
 The construction of housing and facilities will begin as soon as possible, extending over a period of around 12 years.